-- 1. A minimum of 120 semester hours. - 2.
+- A minimum of 120 semester hours. - 2.
 At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - 3.
 No more than 25% of the degree may be earned using portfolio-based credit.
-See Specialized Curricula-Experiential Learning Credit. - At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
+See Specialized Curricula-Experiential Learning Credit. - 4.
+At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
 (See the Academic Evaluation available on Student Planning.) - 5.
 Twelve semester hours of work in each major field must be completed in residence with Troy University.
 See Residency for additional information. - 6.
-A minimum of 50% of all degree program hours must be completed at a senior college (four-year degree) level. - 7.
 A course may be used to satisfy only one requirement.
 For example, if the same course is required for both the major and minor selected, it may be used to satisfy only one of these requirements.
 An additional course or courses must be completed to satisfy the remaining requirement.